Looking after your garden in January

 Snow damage

-Luckily in the UK we don’t suffer from any prolonged periods of snow, so our lawns normally come out unscathed during periods of snowfall.
-But depending on where you live in the UK, you may get a heavier snowfall.
+Luckily, in the UK, we don’t suffer from any prolonged periods of snow, so our lawns normally come out unscathed during periods of snowfall.
+But depending on where you live in the UK, you may get heavier snowfall.
 In this case, try not to let the snow hang around on your lawn for too long to avoid any disease forming.
 You can easily clear this by using the back of your rake or a shovel.
-But take care when doing this as your lawn will be delicate from the cold snow and you don’t want to cause any unnecessary damage!
+But take care when doing this, as your lawn will be delicate from the cold snow, and you don’t want to cause any unnecessary damage!

 Collecting debris and leaves